Acaraje in Salvador

-Brazil has it all–vibrant culture, amazing nightlife, gorgeous coastlines, and tasty foods and drinks.
+Brazil has a vibrant culture, fantastic nightlife, gorgeous coastlines, and tasty foods and drinks.
 You will leave this sensational country with your mind, body, and spirit full.

-Here are 9 traditional foods and drinks to try while in Brazil to get a good taste of Brazil food culture.
+Here are nine traditional foods and drinks to try while in Brazil to get a taste of Brazil’s food culture.

-Small disclaimer: food with an asterisk next to it indicates that I wasn’t able to try it during my recent trip, but that it was highly recommended by locals!
+Small disclaimer: food with an asterisk beside it indicates that I couldn’t try it during my recent trip but that locals highly recommended it!

 Foods